jjsaio/slot/doc/terminology.md

   conversations, so things that are in english (perhaps embellished with symbols) can denote things we like to talk aboute.

-- "33s": (from 3Lisp/3Py/Slot): denotes any sort of semantically
+- "33s": (from 3Lisp/3Py/Cell): denotes any sort of semantically
   rationalized and reflective PL.

-- "Slot": denotes the 33s that i'm currently working on, distinguished from 3py in that Slot has a different programming model.
+- "Cell": denotes the 33s that i'm currently working on, distinguished from 3py in that Cell has a different programming model.

 - "function": i think we need to abandon this word completely, it's too overloaded. let's use "ST-function" to denote "set-theoretic